Trustworthy Predictive Distributions for Tail Events with Semiparametric Diagnostic Transport Maps

 \section{Introduction}

 Machine learning research is steadily moving beyond simple point prediction towards methods that also quantify uncertainty.
-This shift reflects the fact that many real-world decisions require not only a single best guess, but also an understanding of how reliable that estimate is.
-In practice, uncertainty is often summarized through prediction intervals or selected quantiles, commonly trained using scoring rules such as the pinball loss \cite{gneiting2007, fakoor2023}.
+This shift reflects the fact that many real-world decisions require not only a single best guess, but also an understanding of an estimate's reliability.
+In practice, uncertainty is often summarized through prediction intervals or selected quantiles, commonly trained using scoring rules such as the pinball loss \parencite{gneiting2007, fakoor2023}.
 These summaries of uncertainties can be useful, but they provide only a partial view of a richer object: {\em the full conditional predictive distribution of future observations}.
-In particular, prediction intervals and single quantiles do not reveal whether the forecast captures the broader distributional structure correctly, including tail behavior, asymmetry, or multiple plausible modes.
-When decisions depend on these characteristics, the full predictive distribution---including information about how the distribution of future outcomes varies conditional on specific input sequences---must be reliable, and verifiable.\\
+In particular, prediction intervals and single quantiles do not reveal whether the forecast captures the broader distributional structure correctly, including tail behavior and asymmetry.
+When decisions depend on these characteristics, the full predictive distribution (PD)---including information about how the distribution of future outcomes varies conditional on specific input sequences---must be reliable and verifiable.